trevordbunch/cis411_lab3_uiux/labreports/LAB_gracet712.md

 *Note - I already have an account on this site and will be proceeding with the following steps under that assumption.

+Steps to get to profile and add/update skills:
+1. Log in as indicated below.
+2. From home page - select your initials in the upper right hand corner.
+3. Select "My Profile."
+4. Scroll down until the "Skills" section appears on the left.
+5. Search for skills in the search bar.
+6. Select a skill from the results list to add it to your profile.

 #### Step 1 - Log In
 ![Handshake Login through Messiah University](/assets/handshake_login.png)

 URL: https://messiah.joinhandshake.com/login

 This login page is simple and intuitive - Handshake integrates with Messiah to allow students to sign in easily.
+Users who are logged in to Messiah already will not need to sign in, but other users will be redirected to Messiah's login page (not pictured here).
 The large blue button provides an obvious call to action, and other options include signing up for an account and downloading an app.

 #### Step 2 - Home Page
 ![Handshake Home Page](/assets/handshake_home.png)